-In addition to serving as a conduit for the central nervous system and as a base for muscles, tendons, and ligaments, the anatomical structure of the vertebrae dictates the range of motion of the head, torso, and pelvic area.
+In addition to serving as a conduit for the central nervous system and as a base for muscles, tendons and ligaments, the anatomical structure of the vertebrae dictates the range of motion of the head, torso and pelvic area.
 Small vertebrae in the neck allow the head to nod and rotate.
 Larger, more rigid vertebrae lend stability to the upper and middle back, while those in the lower back are more flexible and allow for bending and twisting.
 The vertebrae are separated and cushioned by spongy intervertebral discs, which also aid in flexibility.

 The spine is divided into five regions:

-- Sacrum (pelvis) – a plate-like fusion of five segments (S1-S5)
+- Sacrum (pelvis) – a plate-like fusion of five segments (S1 to S5)

 - Coccyx (tailbone) – the three to five small, fused bones at the bottom of the spine